Anka Ptaszkowska: Case by case

-Paweł Althamer, Carl Andre, Włodzimierz Borowski, Daniel Buren, Michel Claura, André du Colombier, Vincent D’Arista, Florian Fouché, Dan Graham, François Guinochet, Raymond Hains, Takahiko Iimura, Izabella Jagiełło, Koji Kamoji, Tadeusz Kantor, Eustachy Kossakowski, Edward Krasiński, Maria Ewa Łunkiewicz-Rogoyska, Babette Mangolte, Peter Marcasiano, Krzysztof Niemczyk, Rachel Poignant, Henryk Stażewski, Violett e a, Bertrand Wicquart, Hiroshi Yokoyama
+Carl Andre, Jérôme Benarroch, Włodzimierz Borowski, Daniel Buren, Michel Claura, André du Colombier, Vincent D’Arista, Florian Fouché, Dan Graham, François Guinochet, Raymond Hains, Takahiko Iimura, Izabella Jagiełło, Koji Kamoji, Tadeusz Kantor, Eustachy Kossakowski, Edward Krasiński, Maria Ewa Łunkiewicz-Rogoyska, Babette Mangolte, Krzysztof Niemczyk, Rachel Poignant, Henryk Stażewski, Violett e a, Bertrand Wicquart, Hiroshi Yokoyama

 Agnieszka Tarasiuk, Violett e a